TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/MonitorsThree.md

 Now we are going to automate the exploitation with `sqlmap`, because `error-based` injections can take a lot of time if we decised to exploit it manually.

-To do it we will save to a file the request with `Burp Suite`:
+To do it we will copy to a file the request with `Burp Suite`:

 <br />